 tkinter is a requirement for PySimpleGUI (the only requirement).
 Some OS variants, such as Ubuntu, do not some with tkinter already installed.
 If you get an error similar to:

+'''

 ImportError: No module named tkinter

+'''

 then yosudou need to install tkinter.
-Be sure and get the Python 3 version. 'sudo apt-get install python3-tk pip install --upgrade PySimpleGUI27 Or pip2 install --upgrade PySimpleGUI27 pip install future
+Be sure and get the Python 3 version.'sudo apt-get install python3-tk

 Installing for Python 2.7